ant-media/ant-media-documentation/docs/get-started/enterprise-and-community-edition.md

 ## Community

-There is a developer community.
-You can join the google group, and ask or answer questions: [https://community.antmedia.io/](https://community.antmedia.io/)
+There is a user community available.
+You can ask or answer questions by joining the community at [GitHub Discussions](https://github.com/orgs/ant-media/discussions)

-You can also ask your questions at StackOverflow with the ```ant-media-server``` tag.
+You can also ask your questions in [Discussions Q&A](https://github.com/orgs/ant-media/discussions/categories/q-a)

 ## Case Studies